opendataval/opendataval/dataoob/evaluator/readme.md

 ## `ExperimentMediator`
 `ExperimentMediator` is helps make a cohesive and controlled experiment.
-By injecting a model, data loader, and dataevaluators, it will train the models and faciliatate additional experiments.
+By injecting a model, data loader, and dataevaluators, it will train the models and facilitate additional experiments.
 ```python
 expermed = ExperimentrMediator(
     loader, data_evaluators, model, train_kwargs, metric_name